 There are several must-do's related to pay and benefits administration for which congregations are held legally responsible as employers.

 The Office of Church Staff Finances focuses on nationally consistent information.
-We advise congregations to establish a relationship with an employment lawyer in your area who can counsel you on state and local laws and regulations.
-The resources below are provided as a starting point for common personnel-related laws that differ by state.
+We advise congregations to establish a relationship with an area employment lawyer to provide counsel on state and local laws and regulations.
+We provide the resources below as a starting point for common personnel-related laws that differ by state.
+It is best to verify information through resources published by your state.

 - State Payday Requirements (mandated pay frequency by state)